 There was a ring of four bells in the tower, one dated 1662, with the names of the churchwardens, another inscribed “Be it known to all that shall us see that” Henrie Farmer made we 4 of 3”.
 Only one uninscribed is now left, and can only be chimed not fully rung.
 The others were said to in 1913 (VCH) to be cracked or fallen from their frames and were sold in 1953 to help pay for repairs to the church roof.
 A headstock from one of the old bells is in the old school, with the names of the churchwardens, and the date December 23rd 1809.
 “Richard Chattaway” and a pane in the north window in the nave has several names scratched on it: “Burlingham”, “Granderton”, brookes”-all well known local names and date 1818

-Throckmorton Church is one of seven churches in the Flyfords Family, the other churches are:
+Throckmorton Church was one of seven churches in the Flyfords Family, the other churches are:

 St James in Bishampton, St Edburga in Abberton, St Peter’s in Flyford Flavel, St John the Baptist in Grafton Flyford, St Bartholomew in Naunton Beauchamp, St michael & All Angels in North Piddle.